davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/authentication.md

 **http://utslogin.nlm.nih.gov/cas/serviceValidate?ticket={ST}&service=http://umlsks.nlm.nih.gov**

-If your service ticket is valid, you'll receive a string that corresponds to your UMLS username, such as ```InformaticsUser```.
+If your service ticket is valid, you'll receive a string that corresponds to either your UMLS username or API Key (depending on how you generated your ticket granting ticket), such as ```InformaticsUser```.
 A ticket generated against the wrong service will return a ```<cas:authenticationFailure code='INVALID_SERVICE'>``` error in the response.
 An invalid service ticket will return a ```<cas:authenticationFailure code='INVALID_TICKET'>``` error in the response.